 Submission Guidelines

 We invite scholars, practitioners, and researchers to submit unpublished research papers related to Design Science Research (DSR).
-All submissions will undergo a double-blind peer-review process.
+All full and research-in-progress paper submissions will undergo a double-blind peer-review process.

 Quick Links